mohammadnewton/budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+I would like to give credit to [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).

 I would like to thank Microverse for giving me all the necessary knowledge I need to make this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>